The Back Pack tm

 There are many ways to teach English grammar and composition.
 Here are two:

-2. Another method of teaching English is to teach using two books- one that teaches just grammar to be combined with a product that teaches just composition.
+2. Another method of teaching English is to teach using two books- one that teaches grammar to be combined with a product that teaches composition.

 Mathematics

-You’ll find that all math books for grades K-6 usually contain pretty much the same basic concepts for the particular grade level.
-Choose the one that best suits your child’s particular learning style.
-After completing grades K-6 you may then move on to 7th & 8th grade math books which should “pull together” and build upon all the basic skills learned in previous grades.
-Consumer math can be taught any time you want, but most publishers design their consumer math texts for middle to high school.
-Your child may desire to move on to Algebra, Geometry (usually touched on in the preceding grades),
+You'll find that all math books for grades K-6 usually contain pretty much the same basic concepts for the particular grade level.
+Choose the one that best suits your child's learning style.
+Workbooks to accompany your student's textbook are very helpful for review and reinforcement of math concepts.
+After completing grades K-6 you may then move on to 7th & 8th grade math books which should pull together and build upon all the basic skills learned in previous grades.
+Consumer and Business math can be taught any time you want, but most publishers design them for use in middle to high school.
+Then move on to Algebra, Geometry (usually touched on in the preceding grades), Advanced Math, Calculus and Physics.

-We highly recommend that you always purchase answer keys because they are a time saver.
-“Solution manuals” are especially helpful when you are teaching the higher maths as they give you the answers to the problems in your student’s text “worked out” step by step.
+We highly recommend that you always purchase Teacher Editions, Teacher Manuals or answer keys to accompany you math textbook because they are a time saver and have tips etc. on teaching concepts.
+Solution Manuals are very helpful when you are teaching the higher maths as they give you the answers to the problems in your student's text worked out step by step.

 The Back Pack

-Home Site Map Homeschool Curriculum Catalogue
+Home Site Map Homeschool Curriculum Packages

 The Back Pack